-Rather than requiring the use of cryptic AT-commands or
+Rather than requiring the use of cryptic AT commands or manual byte

-request.
-All interaction between the Notecard and a host microcontroller
+interaction between the Notecard and a host microcontroller or microprocessor

 For development and exploration purposes, you can interact with the Notecard through a USB Serial connection to a host computer.
-Examples in this guide can be run directly against a USB-connected Notecard using the in-browser terminal-- which requires Chrome, Edge, or Opera--or from the Notecard CLI.
+Examples in this guide can be run directly against a USB-connected Notecard using the In-Browser Terminal or from the Notecard CLI.

-It's important to understand a few key concepts of the Blues Wireless ecosystem:
+It's important to understand a few key concepts of the Blues ecosystem:

-The Notecard is a device-to-cloud data pump that reduces the complexity of building connected solutions with a secure, reliable cellular or Wi-Fi connection.
-It's a 30x35 millimeter System-on-Module (SOM) that's ready for embedding into any project.
+The Notecard is a device-to-cloud data pump that reduces the complexity of building connected solutions with a secure, reliable cellular, Wi-Fi, or LoRa connection.
+It's a System-on-Module (SOM) that's ready for embedding into any project.

 Notecarriers are development boards that help you get started quickly with the Notecard.
 There are a variety of Notecarriers designed to fit different needs, and many include onboard Cellular and GPS antennas, as well as a USB port for Serial access to the Notecard.

-Notehub is the secure cloud service the Notecard uses to send and receive data.
+Notehub is the secure cloud service the Notecard uses as a proxy to send and receive data.
 Notehub also provides a console for fleet management and secure connectors for routing data to 3rd party cloud applications.